[Lupines: The Genus Lupinus in the Columbia River Gorge of Oregon and Washington]

 The racemes range from 5-30 cm long with many flowers.
 Spacing of the flowers ranges from closely packed (somewhat reminiscent of Lupinus leucophyllus) to widely spaced.
 The flower stems range from 2-3 mm long.
 Individual flowers are 10-12 mm long.
 The calyx which measures 3-4 mm long is slightly to prominently spurred on the upper side above the petiole.
 The upper calyx lobe is split at its tip, and ranges from 1/3 to 3/4 the length of the wings of the corolla (See photo below.).
 The corolla ranges from blue, purple, poink or white in color.
 The banner often is marked with white or yellowish on the front and has some short hairs on its back.
 The wings are glabrous (as opposed to being minutely pubescent on their upper surface as in Lupinus laxiflorus) or entirely lacking hairs.
 The margins of the keel are fringed with minute hairs.
 The silky pods are 2-3 cm long.
 The 4-6 seeds are about 5 mm long and a pinkish-brown in color.

-The photo above shows the spurred calyx of Kellogg's spurred lupine.
+The photo at left shows the spurred calyx of Kellogg's spurred lupine.
 Note that the upper lobe of the calyx is fairly long, about one-half the length of the banner, which is slightly longer than the corolla wings (a key diagnostic characteristic for this species).
 Photo taken near the mouth of the Deschutes River in the Columbia River Gorge.

 Habitat: